-Based on the UK Intercollegiate Surgical Curriculum, the programme provides the opportunity for trainees in Orthopaedics to select those advanced modules relevant to their declared specialty, and supports learning for the Fellowship of the Royal College of Surgeons (FRCS) examinations.
+Based on the UK Intercollegiate Surgical Curriculum, the ChM in Trauma and Orthopaedics (Online Distance Learning) provides the opportunity for trainees to select those advanced modules relevant to their declared specialty and supports learning for the Fellowship of the Royal College of Surgeons (FRCS) examinations.

 Compulsory modules cover the core elements of the subsections of the orthopaedic syllabus.
 These are taught and assessed using a clinical problem-based approach, supported by systems-based review of the course material.